DandelionYas/expense-tracker-backend/README.md

 * Generate monthly reports.
 * Emit events via RabbitMQ when a report is generated.

+- ✅ some APIs implemented to save, delete and retrieve expenses
+- ✅ A monthly scheduler added for monthly reports
+- ✅ The rabbitMq producer also configured to send message that will be consumed by notification service

+- ⚠️ The development of this service also remained incomplete.
+However, I have all the items mentioned for auth-service in mind to be developed for all services.

 ## Notification Service

 Notification Service listens to report generation events and send custom alerts
+- ⚠️ unfortunately there was no time remaining to develop this service

 ### Jasypt Configuration
 Set Environment Variable: